-All the Lies I've Ever Told is a graphic novel series I conceived about four years ago, detailing the misadventures of Sam Lyttle, a 9 (approx) year old with a penchant for porkies.
-The first book, The Pudding Problem, is published in January 2017 by Simon & Schuster UK.
-The series title has changed to Lyttle Lies in the final published version, but apart from that it is everything I hoped it would be.
-I'm currently hard at work on book two, working title The Snowball Effect.
+Lyttle Lies is a graphic novel series I conceived about four years ago, detailing the misadventures of Sam Lyttle, a 9 (approx) year old with a penchant for porkies.
+The first book, The Pudding Problem, was published in January 2017 by Simon & Schuster UK, and the second in the series, The Stinky Truth, came out in May 2018.

 The Pudding Problem book trailer

 Girl & Gorilla

 A really lovely, witty story by Rick Walton, about a little girl and her best friend setting out for the park.
 I can't wait for this book to come out - I really think it needs to be published in the UK too.
 Ahem.